TIMELINE: Novak Djokovic's bid to compete at Australian Open

 Jan.
 5, 2022: Djokovic arrives at Melbourne Tullamarine Airport.

 Jan.
-6, 2022: After being detained for about eight hours upon arrival, Djokovic is denied entry to the country and his visa is canceled.
+6, 2022: After being detained for about eight hours, Djokovic is denied entry to the country and his visa is canceled.
 He is sent to an immigration hotel, where he remains for four nights.
 The Australian Border Force says Djokovic failed to meet entry requirements.
 Australian Prime Minister Scott Morrison tweets: “Rules are rules, especially when it comes to our borders.”

 Jan.
 10, 2022: As part of his legal attempt to overturn the visa cancellation, Djokovic submits an affidavit that says he is not vaccinated for COVID-19.
 Federal Circuit Court Judge Anthony Kelly reinstates Djokovic’s visa, ruling the player was not given enough time to speak to his lawyers before the decision to deny him entry was made at the airport.
 Kelly orders the government to release Djokovic from immigration detention.
 Hours later, Djokovic practices at Melbourne Park.